matthewcflam/hiromix/README.md

 # A Gift For Anne

-A premium, production-ready portfolio website featuring a cinematic horizontal timeline archive.
-Built with Next.js, TypeScript, Tailwind CSS, and Framer Motion.
+A timeline based on https://tlb.betteroff.studio/.
+The following is a summary of its contents and behaviour.

 ## 🎨 Features